Boris-de/mig/docs/mig_cf.md

 Sometimes you want a long comment on the image itself, but a shorter one used in the ALT and TITLE tags on the thumbnail page (for hovering over links).
-You can use the E<lt>ShortE<gt> tag in mig.cf files for that.
+You can use the <Short> tag in `mig.cf` files for that.
-This element works just like E<lt>CommentE<gt> except that it is used only in the hover-over tags on thumbnail pages.
+This element works just like <Comment> except that it is used only in the hover-over tags on thumbnail pages.

-If there is a E<lt>CommentE<gt> block but no E<lt>ShortE<gt> block for an image, the E<lt>CommentE<gt> block will be used for the hover-over.
+If there is a <Comment> block but no <Short> block for an image, the <Comment> block will be used for the hover-over.

-=head2 Folder Icons
+## Folder Icons

     FolderIcon folder_name icon_file.gif

 It is sometimes desirable to use a custom icon for a given folder.
-This can be done using the C<FolderIcon> entity.
-Given a folder F<Trips/Rome>, and an icon F<colloseum.gif>, the following can be defined in F<Trips/mig.cf>:
+This can be done using the `FolderIcon` entity.
+Given a folder `Trips/Rome`, and an icon `colloseum.gif`, the following can be defined in `Trips/mig.cf`:

     FolderIcon Rome colloseum.gif

-The F<colloseum.gif> file should be placed in Mig's F<images> folder, located in the root directory of your Mig installation.
+The `colloseum.gif` file should be placed in Mig's `images` folder, located in the root directory of your Mig installation.

-If you are using C<$randomFolderThumbs>, note that C<FolderIcon> overrides that setting.
+If you are using `$randomFolderThumbs`, note that `FolderIcon` overrides that setting.

-If you want to use a specific thumbnail for a given directory as its folder icon, you instead want to look at the C<UseThumb> directive.
+If you want to use a specific thumbnail for a given directory as its folder icon, you instead want to look at the `UseThumb` directive.

-=head2 Thumbnails as Folder Icons
+## Thumbnails as Folder Icons

     UseThumb folder_name image_name

-To pick a specific image to use as a thumbnail for your folder, use the C<UseThumb> directive.
+To pick a specific image to use as a thumbnail for your folder, use the `UseThumb` directive.
 The thumbnail file associated with that image will be displayed as the folder's icon.

     UseThumb Rome IMG_4935.JPG

-In that case, the image F<IMG_4935.JPG>, which should be located in the F<Rome> folder, will be used as the folder's icon.
+In that case, the image `IMG_4935.JPG`, which should be located in the `Rome` folder, will be used as the folder's icon.

-=head2 Per-folder Template
+## Per-folder Template

     FolderTemplate /path/to/file.tmpl
     FolderTemplate file.tmpl

 It is sometimes desirable to use a custom template for a given folder rather than using the site-wide template.
-This can be defined with the C<FolderTemplate> entity.
+This can be defined with the `FolderTemplate` entity.

-If the C<FolderTemplate> entity is followed by a filename, the file is assumed to be in the folder in question.
+If the `FolderTemplate` entity is followed by a filename, the file is assumed to be in the folder in question.

-If the C<FolderTemplate> entity is followed by a full file path, beginning with a C</> character, that full path is instead used.
+If the `FolderTemplate` entity is followed by a full file path, beginning with a `/` character, that full path is instead used.

-=head2 Per-folder Page Title
+## Per-folder Page Title

     PageTitle This is my Page Title for this Folder

-A folder-specific page title can be defined with the C<PageTitle> entity, as shown above.
+A folder-specific page title can be defined with the `PageTitle` entity, as shown above.
 This will override the site-wide page title on a folder-by-folder basis.

-=head2 Per-folder Maintainer Address
+## Per-folder Maintainer Address

     MaintAddr joe@mama.com

-A folder-specific maintainer email address can be specified using the C<MaintAddr> entity.
-This will override the site-wide value C<$maintAddr>.
+A folder-specific maintainer email address can be specified using the `MaintAddr` entity.
+This will override the site-wide value `$maintAddr`.

 This is handy in the case where different folders site are really owned by different people.

-=head2 Per-folder Column Settings
+## Per-folder Column Settings

     MaxFolderColumns 2
     MaxThumbColumns 4

-C<MaxFolderColumns> overrides the site-wide value C<$maxFolderColumns> in a given folder.
+`MaxFolderColumns` overrides the site-wide value `$maxFolderColumns` in a given folder.

-C<MaxThumbColumns> overrides the site-wide value C<$maxThumbColumns> in a given folder.
+`MaxThumbColumns` overrides the site-wide value `$maxThumbColumns` in a given folder.

-=head2 Hidden Items
+## Hidden Items

     <Hidden>
     [item]
     [item]
     </Hidden>

-C<Hidden> elements are lists of items which are invisible to the browser.
+`Hidden` elements are lists of items which are invisible to the browser.
 This is useful for things that should not be publicly viewable, or for album directories that exist but are not yet complete.
 Each line between the start and end tags is either a file or a directory (Mig can sort out